 It has been more than 150 years that is started decaying.
 However, even in its ruined state, the historic St. Paul’s church still manages to draw a lot of attention of the tourists.
 Not because of its magnificent architecture, but for its dedication to the Virgin Mary.
-After undergoing numerous changes in its structures and various ups and downs in its history, today the St. Paul’s church in the Melaka region of Malaysia is left with some sort of a museum status.
+After undergoing numerous changes in its structures and various ups and downs in its history, today the St. Paul’s church in the Melaka region of Malaysia has a museum status.
 Its insides are filled with inscriptions and carvings, which can be easily read be one and all.

 The church is located at the summit of St. Paul’s hill (Melaka) and is amongst the top places to visit in Malaysia.